codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL

-I really don't like this study guide it
+I really don't like this study guide it is

 ## Description